Seattle QFC store manager’s bulletin to workers says social distancing ‘will not always work’ amid coronavirus

 “The aisle ways are narrow, the uscans are close together, the check stands are close together,” the memo says.
 “What I need all of you to understand is that our best defense is to try to get the customers through our front ends as quick as possible … if we only open every other uscan then that means that all of those customers are bottle necked on the back end and still not 6 ft. apart from each other.’’

-The memo, which was signed “Jill” and that employees said was still posted in a staff break room late this week, adds: “What this comes down to is that all of us have a responsibility to work in the same manner we always have, and as long as we do that then we are doing our part.’’
+The memo, which was signed “Jill” and that employees said was still posted in a staff break room mid-week, adds: “What this comes down to is that all of us have a responsibility to work in the same manner we always have, and as long as we do that then we are doing our part.’’

 One employee, who asked to remain anonymous, expressed concern that Boone was making up her own policy contrary to social distancing guidelines and risking the health of staff members and customers.
 Reached Friday, Boone declined to comment and referred The Times to QFC spokeswoman Tiffany Sanders at the chain’s corporate office in Bellevue.
 Sanders did not return multiple phone calls.